 Eee Deepak Kindly add in protection relay and IEC 61850 India: Or check relay setting and test if for any commissioning mistakes

-Eee Deepak Kindly adds in protection relay and IEC 61850 India: Whenever There is fault on the 33kV side transformer is tripping on REF fault
+Eee Deepak Kindly adds in protection relay and IEC 61850 India: Whenever There is a fault on the 33kV side transformer is tripping on REF fault

 – 33Kv is HV or lb.
 I presume that it is D/y TRX with LV 33Kv.
 Right?

 – It is a polarity issue of CT.
-If u see in this screen short the magnitude of current in IL3 and neutral is almost the same, which confirms there is an external fault (resistive grounded system).
+If u see in this screenshot the magnitude of current in IL3 and neutral is almost the same, which confirms there is an external fault (resistive grounded system).
 Then if u observe the angle there are the same but if there is an external fault it must be in opposite direction.
 So if one is -108Deg the other should be 72Deg.
 So I feel polarity should be checked once by doing a stability test of the transformer.

 – Kindly share your troubleshoot story, practical facing issues, any new R&D topic, etc. We will share the documents and will try to resolve the issues.

 These groups are very useful for serving engineers in solving problems they face, updating knowledge, and also helping co-members if they have solved similar problems earlier.
-For senior engineers who are not in service to share their experience and in touch with the subject. you can also join, CLICK
+For senior engineers who are not in service to share their experience and be in touch with the subject. you can also join, CLICK

 – I was carrying out load flow analysis on a simple network With the shown parameters.
 However, the load flow parameters do not seem to agree with the expected values.
-Can anyone guide me where can be the probable mistake?
+Can anyone guide me on where can be the probable mistake?

 – Can you capture the transformer’s input data modeling window?